evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 - And even then, we can expect sequence and assembly errors in our reference genome that make it different from the real genome sequence.
 - On top of that, there is population level variation to contend with, including SNPs and insertion deletion events.
 This makes our samples different from any reference genome as well.

+As an example, let's look at some information on the "completely" sequenced genomes of [some frogs](http://www.xenbase.org/other/static/ftpDatafiles.jsp).

 ## Preparing your reference genome

 Reference genomes for many sequences are available at multiple publicly available databases.
 We can download the complete genome sequence for the rhesus macaque from the [USC genome browser](http://hgdownload.cse.ucsc.edu/downloads.html#rhesus).
 I did this earlier because it takes a while.
 The whole genome comes as a fasta-formatted file, and I split it up into individual fasta files corresponding with each of the chromosomes.
 These are located in this directory: